What is the Dow Jones Index? - Dow Jones Investing Strategies

 If you want more information about all these concepts, you can sign up for free for our Zero to Hero trader course.
 Just click the following banner:

-As we can see in the graph above, the Dow Jones began a marked upward path in March 2009 until March 2020, at which time the coronavirus spread throughout the world until it became a pandemic, forcing the majority of governments to shut down their economies.
+In late 2021, the index kept on surging to record highs, highlighting the rebound in the economy after the pandemic period.
+As you can see in the graph above, the Dow Jones began a marked upward path from March 2009 until March 2020, at which time the coronavirus spread throughout the world until it became a pandemic, forcing the majority of governments to shut down their economies.

 Despite the collapse that the markets suffered at that time, the Dow Jones managed to turn the situation around and in September 2020 it was close to recovering almost everything it had lost from the pandemic.